Data augmentation in Bayesian neural networks and the cold posterior effect: METHODS

-In practice, we use different numbers of samples at test and training time, $\Ktest$ and $\Ktrain$ respectively.
-Note that \citet{wenzel2020good} gave the single-sample averaging probabilities bound, but did not generalise it to the multi-sample setting.
+Note that \citet{wenzel2020good} gave the single-sample averaging probabilities bound, but did not generalize it to tighter multi-sample bounds.
+We use ``multi-sample'' to describe bounds such as $\log \frac{1}{K}\tsum_k L(x_k)$ as in \citet{burda2015importance}.
+They are not to be confused with evaluating a single-sample bound with more Monte Carlo samples, $\frac{1}{K} \tsum_k \log L(x_k)$.

 These bounds have a free parameter, $K$, raising the question of which values for $K$ are likely to be sensible.
-Na\"ively, we would expect a single-sample estimate of an expectation to have high variance, and high-variance estimators give loose bounds and biased inferences when used with Jensen's inequality \citep{liao2018sharpening}.
-We do indeed find benefit in using $\Ktrain>1$ (Fig.~\ref{fig:class}), single-sample estimates are used frequently in variational inference \citep[VI;][]{jordan1999introduction}, which suggests they might be viable here too.
-That said, high variance and hence biased estimators are a problem in VI for the same reason, which is commonly mitigated by using $K>1$ \citep{burda2015importance,aitchison2018tensor}.
+We know that the bounds become tighter as $K$ increases \citep[e.g.][]{burda2015importance}, and eventually become exact as $K$ approaches infinity, suggesting that larger values of $K$ will better.
+Remarkably, in variational inference (VI), practitioners frequently use a single-sample bound.
 However, VI incorporates a highly effective variance reduction strategy that is absent in our setting: an optimized variational approximate posterior (see Appendix~\ref{sec:app:vi_var}).
 In principle, similar variance reduction strategies exist in our setting, but would involve learning a separate variance-reducing augmentation distribution for each image, which is clearly impractical.
-In the absence of such a strategy, the only viable approach to reducing variance in the Jensen bound is to use multiple samples, though the exact number of samples required at test and train time is an empirical question.
+Indeed, in our setting, $K=1$ represents such a crude approximation that it collapses the differences between averaging probabilities, logits, and losses,